Want to engage in undergraduate research but don’t know where to start?

 Contact the OUR for more information.

-After attending a Getting Started in Undergraduate Research workshop students should attend the workshop Researching a Mentor and Developing an Undergraduate Research Project.
-In this interactive workshop students will learn about the importance of mentoring and tips for selecting a potential mentor.
+After attending a Getting Started in Undergraduate Research workshop students should attend Researching a Mentor and Marketing Yourself.
+In this workshop students will learn about the importance of mentoring and tips for selecting a potential mentor.
 During the second half of the workshop participants will research a faculty member on the USF website and compose an “elevator speech” to help guide conversations with potential mentors.